 On March 10, 2020, Secretary of State Mike Pompeo urged Iran to release “all wrongfully detained Americans being held in Iran.”
 He warned that the United States would hold Iran accountable if any of the American prisoners died from coronavirus, which had spread to at least three Iranian prisons by February 25.
 “Our response will be decisive,” Pompeo said.
 Pompeo added that Iran’s decision to grant furloughs to 70,000 prisoners showed “its ability to grant clemency and show mercy.”

-The following are profiles of Americans detained or missing in Iran and Iranians detained by the United States as of November 2019 on the 40th anniversary of the original hostage saga.
+The following are profiles of Americans detained or missing in Iran and Iranians detained by the United States.
 The profiles are arranged by when the individuals were first detained, with the most recent cases first.

 Americans Detained in Iran